bhyland/ccsqa2025-play-at-home/README.md

 ## Downloading the Files

-Each markdown file contains a complete prompt that you can use with AI tools like Claude or ChatGPT.
+Each markdown file contains a complete prompt that you can use with AI tools like **Claude** or **ChatGPT**.

 **To use them:**
 - Click any `.md` file above to view it, then copy the contents
 - Or download the entire repository: click the green "Code" button → "Download ZIP"

+[!Tip] When you open a .md file, copy everything (including the markdown headings).
+ChatGPT automatically interprets markdown when pasted into chat.

 ## How to Use These Agents

-> [!CAUTION]
-> **These materials are for learning and experimentation only.** They are not intended for production use in regulated environments or as a replacement for validated quality systems.
+[!CAUTION] **These materials are for learning and experimentation only.** They are not intended for production use in regulated environments or as a replacement for validated quality systems.
 See the Disclaimer section below.

 ### Step 1: Create an Isolated Project

-Create a dedicated project/workspace in your AI tool (both Claude and ChatGPT support projects).
+Create a dedicated project/workspace in your AI tool.
 This keeps your experiment separate and allows multiple chats to share the same documents.

 In the **project instructions** add the contents of `project-instructions-template.md` and complete the missing details for what your goals are for the project.

+**Claude users:**
+Use Projects to group related chats and documents.
+Upload your files (SOPs, specs, templates) to the project’s shared files section.

+**ChatGPT users:**
+If you have ChatGPT Projects (Pro/Team), create a new project and upload your files there.

+If you don’t have Projects, you can simulate it by manually re-uploading the same files into each chat.

-**Upload to your project's shared documents:**
+**Upload to your project (or each chat):**

-- The document you want to work on (e.g., an SOP, protocol, or report)
+- The document you want to work on (e.g., an SOP, protocol, or report).
-- The specifications/requirements it must meet
+- The specifications or requirements it must meet.
-- Any style guides or templates
+- Any templates or style guides.

-**Tip:** You can use AI to help refine your specification documents before you begin.
+[!Tip] You can use AI to help refine your specifications before you begin.

 ### Step 2: Set Up Your Agent Chats

 Create at least three separate chats within your project:

 1. **Creator Chat** - Your working space for drafting and editing the document
-2. **QC Chat** - Start with the prompt "You are the QC specification tester.
-Here are your instructions:".
+2. **QC Chat** - In a new chat, say: "You are the QC specification tester.
+Follow the instructions I’ll paste below:".
 Now paste or upload the `qc-spec-tester.md` prompt here.
-3. **QA Chat** - Start with the prompt "You are the QC specification tester.
-Here are your instructions:".
+3. **QA Chat** - In a new chate, say: "You are the QA evidence verifier.
+Follow the instructions I'll paste below:".
 Paste or upload the `qa-evidence-verifier.md` prompt here.

 Each chat has access to the same project documents but performs a different role.
+Make sure you restate the role clearly (“You are the QC tester…”) each time you start a new chat for consistent behavior.

+[!Tip] Optional (ChatGPT Projects): After pasting each agent prompt, click “Pin” to keep it visible at the top of the chat.

 ### Step 3: The Fast Feedback Loop